blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 Import configuration
 ====================

-Godot provides several ways to customize the imported data, such as the import dock, the advanced import setting dialog, and inherited scenes.
+Blazium provides several ways to customize the imported data, such as the import dock, the advanced import setting dialog, and inherited scenes.
 This can be used to make further changes to the imported scene, such as adjusting meshes, adding physics information, and adding new nodes.